Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 therefore be speaking exclusively of gender―after all, sex isn't cultural, is it?

-But the body is not simply a vessel in which the performance of genders transpires.
-Rather, the body itself _is_ the performance.
-And the body is not merely a surface onto which gender is inscribed.
-Rather, the body itself _is_ the substance of the performance.
+But the body is not simply a vessel in which the performance of gender transpires.
+Rather, the body _is_ the performance.
+The body is not merely a surface onto which gender is inscribed.
+Rather, the body _is_ the substance of the performance.

 How do we define the body?
 Is it the raw muscle and bones, the color and finish of the skin, the structure of the chest and limbs, the extent of protrusion of